11Firefox11/CleverTemplate/README.md

 Clever Template uses simply syntaxes for commands.
 A command usually have arguments.
 There are positional arguments that must be in the command, and there are arguments which are optional, it means that it is not a must to be in the command.
 There are some [default optional arguments](#default-optional-arguments).
 #### `create`
 With this command, the user can create final files from templates, by giving the [path](#path) of the [config file](#config-file).
 After the app scanned the config file, it will ask for input from the terminal, for all [variables](#variable) that were specified in the config file.
-The user can enter in multiline input mode too here, by typing `!ml`, it can be exited from here, by typing `!q`.
+If the current variable is a list, it will be in list input mode by default, that means, that till the user quits from it, it will ask for input.
+The user can quit from list input mode with: `!qlist`.
+The user can enter in multiline input mode too here, by typing `!ml`, it can be exited from here, by typing `!qml`.
 The multiline mode will ask for input till it is exited.
 When the app asks for input in the terminal, by hiting `CTRL + C`, the app will quit.
 The user can specify a [custom data file](#custom-input-data-file) too, that will be used instead of asking in data for all variables in the terminal.
 If any input value does not match with its variable type, it will be replaced by the default variable value.
 - #### Arguments: